Skip to main contentSkip to main navigationSkip to footer content

 Being a young practitioner with little or no prior experience and an MSN degree could make it hard to find a job.
 This is because the lack of experience may make your desired employer distrust your skills and capabilities.
 Since the MSN degree is designed for nurses in management and leadership roles, having a few years of experience under your belt will definitely benefit you when it comes to learning the ins and outs of your profession.
 In these cases, getting a BSN degree first can quick-jump your career, while still allowing you the necessary time to study and gain practical experience.

-2. Working as an RN Nurse without a Degree
+2. Working as an RN Nurse Without a Degree

 If you’re already working as a registered nurse, you can either opt for a BSN or an MSN program, depending on which direction you wish to take your career.
 Having previous nursing experience will be helpful in applying to bridge programs that can accommodate your schedule and help you get your degree faster.